ScarlettAS/NOTHS/README.md

+## BDD Feature File(s) for User Stories

+All feature files for the user stories can be found in the "features" directory.

 ## Implementation of Tests

 Due to my level of test automation knowledge.
-To complete this step I’ve had to spend a big chunk of time learning more about Selenium web driver, Cucumber and Ruby.
+To complete this step, I’ve spent a big chunk of time learning more about Selenium WebDriver, Cucumber and Ruby.

 As Automation is new to me, I’ve only had time to complete the implementation of the `ExampleProduct_DeliveryInformation.feature` file.

 ## Setup: